 |6.
 Back jump tuck|

 There are two Flip n Fun awards that compliment the framework: the pool diving skills award and the dryland diving skills award.
 You can also use the Diving Level Awards as a great way to give pupils an early introduction to diving skills including underwater confidence and body awareness.
 You can find the full criteria for each award in the Teacher's Toolkit.

 Tips for Stages 8, 9 and 10

 To assist with the delivery of stages 8, 9 and 10 the ASA has developed ASA Learn to Swim Framework CPDs specific to each discipline and it is recommended teachers delivering these levels attend the appropriate CPDs.
 The ASA also encourages partnership working with ASA swim21 Accredited clubs in the relevant disciplines to support delivery and to provide structured exit routes for swimmers.

-If you are looking for the most relevant information about how to deliver the framework then make sure you read the ASA Learn to Swim Framework Aquatic Teacher's Guide, while theiosonline offers the most up-to-date training around the framework.
+If you are looking for the most relevant information about how to deliver the framework then make sure you read the ASA Teacher's Complete Frameworks, while theiosonline offers the most up-to-date training around the framework.